-Once an applicant has submitted his/her application, the OLS generates a number of automated emails to the participants included in the application.
-Applicants should note that while Referees may create and submit their form once they have been added to an application, the Supervisor can only complete their respective form after the applicant has submitted their application.
+Once an applicant has submitted his/her application, the online system generates a number of automated emails to the participants included in the application.
+Applicants should note that while Referees and the Enterprise/Employment Mentor may create and submit their form once they have been added to an application, the Supervisor can only complete their respective form after the applicant has submitted their application, and so the applicant should submit well in advance of the applicant deadline if there are issues with availability of the supervisor.
 All applications must be endorsed on behalf of the proposed host institution by the Research Office.
 All participant forms must be submitted and RO endorsement completed by the stated deadlines or the application will be deemed ineligible.
-The RO endorsement is the final step in the OLS process, after which the applicant will receive an automated email informing them that the application process is now complete.
+The RO endorsement is the final step in the online system process, after which the applicant will receive an automated email informing them that the application process is now complete.